wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 We're going to add the emulator to our sdk, create an 'android virtual device' (emulated android device) and start it.
-This step is not required, but shows what happens on wercker and will explain the magic happening in the wercker.yml later (step 3 continous with the wercker specific explanation).
+This step is not required, but shows what happens on wercker and will explain the magic happening in the [wercker.yml](http://devcenter.wercker.com/articles/werckeryml/) later (step 3 continues with the wercker specific explanation).

-Let
+Lets
 Go to tools -> Android -> SDK Manager.
 Check the checkbox for add Android 4.3 (API 18) with its underlying components and click install.